Sage-Bionetworks/portalsDocs/articles/doi.md

 ---
-title: "Digital Object Identifies (DOIs) in Synapse"
+title: "Digital Object Identifiers (DOIs) in Synapse"
 layout: article
 excerpt: Mint DOIs in Synapse to cite your research
 category: howto